 The shift-share instrument has two components.
-The shift, $g{ikt}$ , is the nationwide growth in mortgage loan amount by bank k between year t and t - 1, excluding loans in city j where tract i is located.
-The empirical design assesses whether differential exposure to common shocks relates to differential changes, so a growth rate rather than levels is preferred (Goldsmith-Pinkham et al., 2020).
-As it is customary in the shiftshare literature, this research uses a symmetric growth rate calculated as $(L{it}-L{it-1})/(0.5L{it}+0.5L{it-1})$ , so the values range between -2 and 2.
+The shift, g{ikt} , is the nationwide growth in mortgage loan amount by bank k between year t and t - 1, excluding loans in city j where tract i is located.
+The empirical design assesses whether differential exposure to external shocks relates to differential changes, so a growth rate rather than levels is preferred (Goldsmith-Pinkham et al., 2020).
+As it is customary in the shiftshare literature, this research uses a symmetric growth rate calculated as $(L{it}-L{it-1})/(0.5L{it}+0.5L{it-1})$, so the values range between -2 and 2.
 This formula has the advantage of being symmetric, additive, bounded, and handles changes increasing from a zero baseline (Törnqvist et al., 1985).

-The share, $s{ikt_0}$ , is the proportion of mortgage loan amount of bank k in tract i and year $t_0$ , so it ranges from zero to one.
+The share, s{ikt_0} , is the proportion of the mortgage loan amount of bank k in tract i and year t_0 , so it ranges from zero to one.
 Fixing the shares to a specific time, usually a pre-study period, is common in this research design.
-For this research, it was defined $t_0 = 2007$ , which is one year before the Great Recession, when atypical economic changes happened in the banking industry.
-By fixing the shares to one period, the method relates to a difference-in-differences with a single cross-sectional variation difference used in the research design (Goldsmith-Pinkham et al., 2020).
-The shift-share instrument, $Z{it}$ , is the inner product of the nationwide bank component of the mortgage growth rate and the bank-tract shares.
+For this study, it was defined $t_0 = 2007$, which is one year before the Great Recession.
+By fixing the shares to one period, the method relates to a difference-in-differences with a single crosssectional variation difference used in the research design (Goldsmith-Pinkham et al., 2020).
+The shift-share instrument, Z{it} , is the inner product of the nationwide bank component of the mortgage growth rate and the bank-tract shares.
 Formally, it is defined as Equation (2):